-Management risk - the Fund is subject to the risk that the methods and analyses employed by its investment adviser, or by the investment advisers or subadvisers to the Underlying Funds, may not produce the desired results.
+Management risk - the Fund is subject to the risk that the methods and analyses employed by the Fund's investment adviser or subadviser, or an Underlying Fund's subadviser, may not produce the desired results.
 This could cause the Fund to lose value or its performance to lag those of relevant benchmarks or other funds with similar objectives.